efugier/smartcat/README.md

 4. Make sure the serving is available `curl http://localhost:11434` which should say "Ollama is running", else you might need to run `ollama serve`
 5. `smartcat` will now be able to reach your local ollama, enjoy!

-⚠️ Answers might be slow depending on your setup, you'll want to try the third party APIs for an optimal workflow.
+⚠️ Answers might be slow depending on your setup, you may want to try the third party APIs for an optimal workflow.

 ## Developping